Skip to content

 s3.session-token AQoDYXdzEJr...
 Configure the static session token used to access the FileIO.

 s3.force-virtual-addressing True Whether to use virtual addressing of buckets.
-This must be set to True as OSS can only be accessed with virtual hosted style address.
+This is set to True by default as OSS can only be accessed with virtual hosted style address.

 PyArrow